steps-dev/steps/readme.md

 habitat (landscape/seascape) meta-population models with demographic processes in R.

-You can install the development version from GitHubi, including the example vignette, with:
+You can install the development version from GitHub, including the example vignette, with:

 ``` r